SATYAN23/Earth-revovling-around-sun-/README.md

 my good wishes to you all folks around

-today, i am talking about a python code developed based on earth and moon relationship taking earth as center and moon revoling around it
+today, i am talking about a python code developed based on earth and moon relationship taking earth as center and moon revolving around it

 while calculating speed of moon around earth